wagtail/outreachy/2023/Amadi oluchi faith/README.md

 A little bit about me:

 Technical Background: I have been Learning Programming  for 1 year now, which has equipped me with a deep understanding of web development, Python programming, and the Django framework.
-I have had the opportunity to work on a range of web projects, from small-scale applications to larger, more complex systems.
+I have had the opportunity to work on a range of web projects, from small-scale applications to larger.
 Through these experiences, I have honed my problem-solving abilities and a strong commitment to creating accessible and inclusive web applications.

 Accessibility Advocate: Accessibility is a cause close to my heart.
 I believe that the web should be an inclusive space where everyone, regardless of their abilities, can access and use digital content without barriers.
 I have actively incorporated accessibility best practices into my development work and am dedicated to creating digital experiences that cater to a diverse audience.
 I look forward to furthering this cause within this wagtail Outreach Internship program.